sara1594/Data_Analyst_Portfolio/My_Projects/Annual Wage Comparison U.S. vs Japan/README.md

-### Project 2.
-Missing Persons and Racial Disparity in Media
+### Project 1.
+Annual Wage Comparison U.S. vs Japan

 By comparing the occupational data between Japan and U.S., I'd like to find the answers for my questions;
 - Do educational background affect earnings?
 If yes, how?